 Physical inactivity is a major public health issue in Australia, contributing significantly to chronic diseases, including heart disease-the leading cause of death in the country.
-Despite advances in healthcare, many people in Australia remain physically inactive, with one in four deaths linked to heart disease or stroke.
+Despite advances in healthcare, many people in Australia remain physically inactive, with one in four deaths linked to heart disease or stroke.6

-The Heart Foundation's National Walking Initiative (National Walking Initiative) is a proven solution to promote healthier lifestyles.
+Successive governments have invested in the Heart Foundation's National Walking Initiative, recognising it as a proven solution to promote healthier lifestyles.
 Through accessible walking programs, the initiative empowers individuals and communities to improve physical and mental well-being.
 This proposal outlines a plan to sustain and expand the initiative's already impressive reach from 2025 to 2028.
-The initiative is in line with the Australian Government's goal of enhancing physical activity for all.
+The initiative is in line with Australia's long-term goal of enhancing physical activity for all.7